 The IASB proposes that if the contractual cash flows of a financial asset are renegotiated or otherwise modified and that modification does not result in a derecognition, the entity shall adjust the gross carrying amount of the asset to reflect the revised contractual cash flows.
 The gross carrying amount should be discounted at the present value of the estimated future contractual cash flows at the asset's original effective interest rate.
 For the purpose of determining whether a significant increase in credit risk has occurred, the entity shall consider the credit risk at the reporting date under the modified contractual terms of the asset.
 This shall be compared to the credit risk at initial recognition under the original, unmodified contractual terms of the financial asset.
-When a significant increase in credit risk is determined not to have occurred, or the asset is determined to have low credit risk at the reporting date, expected credit losses shall be measured at 12-month expected credit losses.
+When a significant increase in credit risk at the reporting date, expected credit losses shall be measured at 12-month expected credit losses.